tolgabirdal/tolgabirdal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor at <a href='https://profiles.imperial.ac.uk/t.birdal'>Imperial College London</a>.
+subtitle: Assistant Professor at <a href='https://profiles.imperial.ac.uk/t.birdal'>Imperial College London</a>. <a href='https://www.imperial.ac.uk/news/254977/four-imperial-academics-awarded-future-leaders/#:~:text=With%20a%20%C2%A31.55%20million,CAD%20modelling%2C%20and%20medical%20imaging'>UKRI Future Leaders Fellow</a>.
+Previously <a href='https://ai.stanford.edu/'>@StanfordAILab</a>.
 Building an artificial visual cortex for spatial intelligence through geometry and topology by day.
-Making music and philosophy by night.
-Previously <a href='https://ai.stanford.edu/'>@StanfordAILab</a>.
+Indulging in music and philosophy by night.
 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>569 Huxley Building</p>
     <p>180 Queen's Gate, South Kensington</p>